-Ecstasy is commonly used party drug.
+Ecstasy is a commonly used party drug.
 MDMA is the chemical found in ecstasy that causes psychoactive effects.
 Drug testing is one method to determine if someone is using ecstasy.
 That brings up a commonly asked question, how long does ecstasy stay in your system?

 Drug testing is an important element in detecting drug use.
 How long does ecstasy stay in your system?
 Different drug tests detect different drugs and different detection time frames.
 One of the most common drug tests is analyzed using urine.
-There are variations that can alter the outcome of a drug test, for example the user’s metabolism rate and how much of the drug was consumed.
+There are variations that can alter the outcome of a drug test, for example, the user’s metabolism rate and how much of the drug was consumed.
 On average, an individual who has used ecstasy will test positive for 2-5 days after usage.

 Hair follicle testing is often considered one of the most accurate methods of drug testing.
-It allows the tester to detect past usage much more accurately than urine, blood and saliva.
+It allows the tester to detect past usage much more accurately than urine, blood, and saliva.
 Unfortunately, hair follicle testing is a more expensive and involved form of testing.
 Ecstasy use can be detected through hair follicle testing for up to three months after use.

 - User’s height and weight: the size of the user can determine how long the drug will be detectable in their system

 - Amount of drug used: if higher doses of the drug are consumed it will remain in the user’s system longer.

 - User’s metabolism speed: someone with a faster metabolism may have a shorter duration of time when the drug is detectable.